Note: The older the entry, the unlikelier outside links are to work.

 But the most original joke, and one to take advantage of such modern technology as SMS messaging, was this SMS message I received yesterday:

 I was wondering if I could stay with u for a couple of days?
 Everybody's so angry at me and I really need a friend.
-Yours truly,

 Osama Bin Laden